vmd90/Trab2_Compiladores/README.md

 # Trab2_Compiladores
-Syntatic analizer using Flex/Yacc tools for language LALG (similar to and simpler than Pascal).
+Syntactic analyzer using Flex/Yacc tools for language LALG (similar to and simpler than Pascal).